Give your simulator superpowers

 Defining a method using a completion closure is still possible in Swift today, but it has a few downsides that are solved by using async instead:

-• You have to make sure yourself to call the completion closure in each possible method exit.
-Not doing so will possibly result in an app waiting for a result endlessly.
+• You have to call the completion closure in each possible method exit.
+Not doing so will possibly result in an app endlessly waiting for a result.

-• Closures are harder to read.
-It’s not as easy to reason about the order of execution as compared to how easy it is with structured concurrency.
+• Closures are more complicated to read.
+Reasoning about the order of execution is not as easy as it is with structured concurrency.

 • Retain cycles need to be avoided using weak references.

 • Implementors need to switch over the result to get the outcome.
-It’s not possible to use try catch statements from the implementation level.
+Try-catch statements cannot be used at the implementation level.

-These downsides are based on the closure version using the relatively new Result enum.
-It’s likely that a lot of projects still make use of completion callbacks without this enumeration:
+These downsides are based on the closure version using the Result enum.
+Some projects might still make use of completion callbacks without this enumeration:

 func fetchImages(completion: ([UIImage]?, Error?) -> Void) {